DPT Curriculum

 Physical therapy is an integral component of health care, and a profession that promotes health and optimal function across the life span.
 Using the International Classification of Functioning, Disability, and Health enablement (ICFDH) and Patient/Client Management models as the theoretical bases of care, the physical therapist relates therapeutic activities to body functions and structures, while considering the context of individual differences, culture, social setting, psychological influences, and economic constraints.
 Focus of care includes attention to ‘best practice’ examination and interventions as well as prevention, health promotion and wellness activities.

-The Doctor of Physical Therapy program curriculum is based on a liberal studies foundation.
+Our curriculum is based on a liberal studies foundation.
 A professional entry-level education in Doctor of Physical Therapy includes gaining a unique body of knowledge and skills, including; the application, analysis and integration of theories and therapeutic principles; the ability to teach, interact and communicate effectively; the use of evidence to support practice decisions; the ability to function effectively as a member of a team; the ability to solve complex problems and to use discriminatory critical thinking, and the capability to participate in quality improvement activities and appropriately utilize infomatics.

-Physical therapyThe faculty believes that the development of professional integrity, values and behaviors is an essential element of clinical preparation.
+The faculty believes that the development of professional integrity, values and behaviors is an essential element of clinical preparation.
 Therefore, emphasis is placed on social responsibility, ethical behavior, professional behavior and professionalism throughout the program.

-Throughout, the curriculum integrates theoretical and practical knowledge and develops critical thinking skills required to respond to trends or changes in physical therapy practice, especially within a culturally diverse, urban health care context.
+The curriculum integrates theoretical and practical knowledge and develops critical thinking skills required to respond to trends or changes in physical therapy practice, especially within a culturally diverse, urban health care context.
 In addition to the core behavioral and clinical sciences, elective courses enable students to explore areas of special interest.

 The faculty expects that students will enter the professional program as adult learners with unique characteristics, life experiences, interests and learning styles.
 Therefore, the Program promotes teaching methods that encourage students to be self-directed individuals, active learners and to take responsibility for their own education.
 Graduates are expected to be reflective practitioners and leaders, as well as to demonstrate their ongoing commitment to the physical therapy profession through the continued professional development and pursuit of life-long learning activities.

-Doctor of Physical Therapy Program Curricular Outcome Objectives
+Department of Physical Therapy Outcome Objectives

 Upon completion of the program, graduates will practice physical therapy in a variety of settings, in order to promote optimum health across the life span and will: